mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 **PEP(Python Enhancement Proposals**

 Python programming follows the PEP process.
-PEP process refers to the main development process of Python that proposes new functions and collects the public opinion on communities to document Python design.
-The indices of PEP starts from 0 and goes on folllowing the form 3XX and 4XX according to a certain rule.
+The PEP process refers to the primary development process of Python that proposes new functions and collects the public opinion on communities to document Python design.
+The indices of PEP start from 0 and goes on, following the form 3XX and 4XX according to a particular rule.
 For example, numbers 1 to 15 are meta PEPs.
-These are PEPs about PEPs, and PEP 8 which is a coding style guide belongs to this section.
+These are PEPs about PEPs, and PEP 8, a coding style guide, belongs to this section.
 Other than this.
-PEP about Python 3.0 which is a PEP about Python 3000 is PEP 3000.
+PEP about Python 3.0, which is a PEP about Python 3000, is called PEP 3000.
 The proposals related to Python version 3 all start with 3XXX.
-You can find out the full list of PEPs in https://www.python.org/dev/peps
+You can find out the complete list of PEPs in https://www.python.org/dev/peps

 The four-space indentation is also a rule for Google's Python guideline.
-Of course as Python always does, this is not mandatory and can be done freely according to the user's choice.
-In the past, it used to be recommended to use tabs o two indents, but after PEP 8, people follow the rule of four spaces.
+Of course, as Python always does, this is not mandatory and can be done freely according to the user's choice.
+In the past, it used to be recommended to use tabs o two indents, but after PEP 8, people followed the rule of four spaces.
 Other than this, there are these following standards in PEP 8.